-Among his plays, REMNANTS is also based on two decades of his conversations with survivors.
+REMNANTS is based on Greenspan's decades of sustained conversations with survivors.
 The piece was originally produced for radio and broadcast on NPR stations across the United States.
-As a stage play, Greenspan has performed REMNANTS as a one-man presentation at more than a hundred venues throughout the U.S. and Canada, as well as in Britain, Israel, and the Czech Republic.
-The piece has won more than a dozen awards including the Attic Theater Center of Los Angeles New Plays Festival, the Henrico National Competition, the New Hope Performing Arts Festival, and numerous public radio awards.
-Recent stage venues have included the John Houseman Theater in New York, the United States Holocaust Memorial Museum, and the Magdeburg Barracks Theatre in the former Theresienstadt camp--a space that was used for performances during the Holocaust itself.
+REMNANTS has won more than a dozen awards including the Attic Theater Center of Los Angeles New Plays Festival, the Henrico National Competition, the New Hope Performing Arts Festival, and numerous public radio awards.
+Stage venues have included the John Houseman Theater in New York, the United States Holocaust Memorial Museum, and the Magdeburg Barracks Theatre in the former Theresienstadt camp--a space that was used for performances during the Holocaust itself.

 Performance of REMNANTS at the Marsh Theater International Solo Festival, March 2022

 His essays and poetry have appeared in a range of periodicals including the Harvard Divinity Bulletin, Tablet, The Forward, Jewish Literary Journal, The Jerusalem Post, Times of Israel, Light Poetry Magazine, Rat's Ass Review, Lighten Up Online, Quatrain Fish, The Deadlands, Poetry Super Highway, Shofar, Covid and Poetry, Gnashing Teeth Publishing, Stick Figure Literary Journal, Boston Globe, and the Detroit Free Press.
 His song lyrics received 2018 and 2019 "outstanding achievement in songwriting" awards (top five finalist) from the Great American Song Contest.
 His photography has appeared in From Whispers to Roars.